konakona418/parser-combinators2/README.md

 For debugging, the library includes a non-intrusive hook system.
 By performing apply_hook on a parser, you can automatically generate execution traces to monitor how the engine traverses your grammar.

+__Do not use this for production purposes.__

+The few benchmark I performed suggests that, even with many application-level optimizations, the JSON parser can only consume input at around 30MB/s.
+A plain parser without optimization can only consume at around 5MB/s, even with custom allocators.

+The parser generator itself utilizes `std::tuple` `std::variant` etc, which have extremely poor performance.
+Perhaps with reflection I can generate simple tuple/variant structs at compile time, thus preventing the standard library shit.
+And the Y-combinator seems to have poor performance as well, which is quite absurd.

 Here's an example.
 Full code in `json_parser_example.cpp`.

 ```cpp